WuBoytH/smashline-dev-plugin-template/README.md

 Some things to keep in mind:

 In your lib.rs, you must change the name in #[skyline::main(name = "Replace with the same name as your plugin")] to be the same as your main plugin's.
+For example: in The WuBor Patch's lib.rs, the header reads #[skyline::main(name = "the_wubor_patch")].
+The header must be the same in your development plugin.

 Any and all ACMD changes must go into custom/mod.rs due to the limitation of only allowing one #{installer] function in the development plugin.